This article was written by Ángel Lázaro, co-founder of An Nà (安娜), a project which defines itself as:

-Xiamen (厦门市), Amoy in the “Minnan” language, in Fujian Province, is among the Chinese cities that aren’t tourist or important economic destinations for visitors or investors outside of China, forming part of the so-called “second-tier cities.”
-Among this group, it is worth mentioning Qingdao (Shandong), Hangzhou (Zhejiang), Chengdu (Sichuan) and Kunming (Yunnan).
+Xiamen (厦门市), Amoy in the “Minnan” language, in Fujian Province, is among the Chinese cities that aren’t a tourist or important economic destinations for visitors or investors outside of China, forming part of the so-called “second-tier cities.”
+Among this group, it is worth mentioning Qingdao (Shandong), Hangzhou (Zhejiang), Chengdu (Sichuan), and Kunming (Yunnan).

-In general, they are large cities, with their intense dose of commercial or construction activity and traffic jams, typical of almost all Chinese cities, but which are also making an effort (whether in reality of just in advertising) to appear livable.
+In general, they are large cities, with their intense dose of commercial or construction activity and traffic jams, typical of almost all Chinese cities, but which are also making an effort (whether in the reality or just in advertising) to appear livable.
 This is no small feat, given this country’s severe environmental problems.

 Because of this, some of them appear in classifications such as those set out by the newspaper “China Daily” (“Top Most-Livable Cities”).
 This list carried a certain weight in the “selection process” for our Chinese project (in my case, to discover the country, study Chinese, establish cultural and business contacts…) and, after seriously considering Quingdao, my wife Na (from Beijing) and I decided on Xiamen.